 State regulations provide that when a person is correctly scored with at least 26 points on a Preliminary Handicapping Malocclusion Assessment Record, a test measuring severity of malocclusion and dentofacial deformity, the Medicaid program will authorize and pay for orthodontic treatment.
-The treating orthodontist scored the malocclusion of teeth to equal 27 points.
-Three dentists in blind reviews independently assessed his models and scored the malocclusion to equal 16, 21 and 20 points each.
+The treating orthodontist scored the malocclusion of teeth to equal 22 points.
+Two dentists in blind reviews independently assessed his models and scored the malocclusion to equal 17 points and 22 points.
+A third review scored the malocclusion to equal 16 points.
 It is reasonable to conclude that the models do not support the severity of malocclusions and dentofacial deformity.